Deciphering the 1-Hour Glucose Tolerance Test in Pregnancy : Unveiling the US Normal Range

 Is it normal to fail your 1 hour glucose test?

-Does walking during glucose test help?
+Does walking during it help?

 Conclusion: